futurewei-cloud/chogori-platform/docs/design/K23SI_TXN.md

 In the current design and implementation, when a write is issued to a participant, we have to await an ACK from persistence (WAL write), before we can ACK to the client.
 It is possible however to ACK to client before the ACK to persistence, thus allowing the client to issue sequential write requests faster without waiting on each one to flush to the WAL.

 We have to make sure the TRH is aware of these pending writes because it can allow a Commit to succeed only if all writes have been written to the WAL first.

+In the extreme case, it is possible to execute a transaction comprised of an entire batch of writes, in a single round trip from the client by issuing the writes along with a commit message in parallel.
+The TRH would await persistence confirmation for each WI in the batch, and record the commit before responding to client.

 # TWIM (TransactionWriteIntentMetadata) Record Management
 TWIMs are the records which we keep at each participant for each transaction that wrote some data there: